Compliance & Quality Connections Conference

 It is the Position of TheArc New York that:

 • Spirituality is an important part of human experience that may be expressed both through religious practice and through expressions of personal meaning and values.
-Thus, spirituality and religious preference should be part of all assessments of individual and family needs, interests, and strengths.
+Thus, spirituality and religious preference must be part of all assessments of individual and family needs, interests, and strengths.

 • Protections must be provided to assure that individuals are free from undue influence, proselytizing, direction or coercion to participate in any spiritual activity, religious group or sect.